4d/docs/website/translated_docs/de/Project/architecture.md

 ## WebFolder

 Defaut root folder of the 4D Web server for pages, pictures, etc. It is automatically created when the Web server is launched for the first time.
+It is automatically created when the Web server is launched for the first time.